bharathkumarms525/readyassist/README.md

 ### Multimedia System Installation FAQs

 #### How long does the installation process take?
 The installation process typically takes about 1 to 2 hours, depending on the complexity of the vehicle and the multimedia system model.
+Simple installations such as basic audio system upgrades may be completed in as little as 1 hour, while more complex installations involving navigation systems, multiple speakers, or integration with existing vehicle systems may take closer to 2 hours.
+Our technicians conduct a pre-installation assessment to determine the exact requirements and provide a more accurate time estimate before beginning work.

 #### What types of multimedia systems do you install?
 We install a wide range of multimedia systems, including touchscreens, speakers, and audio systems for various vehicle makes and models.